mohammednazim007/dating-socket-client/README.md

 ## Real‑Time Dating App

-A modern, production‑ready chat application built with Next.js 15 and React 19.
+A modern, production‑ready chat application built with Next.js 15.
 It delivers real-time messaging with presence, notifications, and a responsive, Messenger-like UI.
 Authentication, session refresh, and protected routing are included.
 The app consumes a backend API and connects to a Socket.IO server for live updates.

 ## Overview